fricciardi/datetime2/docs/calendars.rst

 day count in years of 365 or 366 days, each year is then divided in 12 months of 28 (or 29), 30 and 31 days.

-There are three constructors for a Gregorian day.
-The default one is:
+The default constructor for a Gregorian day is:

 .. class:: GregorianCalendar(year, month, day)